 To withstand cyber threats, companies need to figure out the best method to protect their business.
 To determine this, companies should develop a cybersecurity plan.

 What is a Cybersecurity Plan?

-A cybersecurity plan is a course of action that outlines the policies, procedures, and preventative measures to be followed in the event of a cyberattack.
+A cybersecurity plan, or cyber response strategy, is a course of action that outlines the policies, procedures, and preventative measures to be followed in the event of a cyberattack.
 The ultimate goal is to prepare your business with instructions to follow before, during, and after an attack.
 Good cybersecurity plans develop strategies that minimize losses, quickly fix vulnerabilities, and restore normal business operations.

 A cyber response strategy may include cybersecurity training to help all workers identify and handle online attacks.
 Some elements of this documentation are cybersecurity insurance, compliance laws and regulations, simulation testing, business objectives, and more.

-A cybersecurity technical writer can identify the assets, risks, and solutions of an organization to individualize a security model that will prepare your business for a cyberattack.
+Cybersecurity technical writers can identify the assets, risks, and solutions of an organization to individualize a security model that will prepare your business for a cyberattack.
 While you may not be able to avoid an attack completely, these protocols will safeguard your data, saving you time, money, and frustration.

 Cybercrime will always be a threat, but being proactive and employing the best cybersecurity practices will prepare and protect your employees, customers, business reputation, and data from harm.
-Thus, whether you are working remotely as a B2B, B2G, or B2C company, you should invest in a cybersecurity technical writer to develop an effective cybersecurity strategy for your company.
+Thus, whether you are working remotely as a B2B, B2G, or B2C company, you should make sure to invest in cybersecurity technical writers to develop an effective cybersecurity strategy for your company.